jirispilka/openai-vector-store-integration/README.md

 You can easily run the [OpenAI Vector Store Integration](https://apify.com/jiri.spilka/openai-vector-store-integration) at the Apify Platform.

+Read a detailed guide in [How we built an enterprise support assistant using OpenAI and the Apify platform](https://blog.apify.com/enterprise-support-openai-assistant/).

 ## How does OpenAI Assistant Integration work?

 Data for the Vector Store and Assistant are provided by various [Apify actors](https://apify.com/store) and includes web content, Docx, Pdf, Pptx, and other files.